skorecky/JShelper/readme.md

 This file is also regurally tested at http://jshint.com

 ### How to Use
 Simply download this repo locally and include helper.js in your html file before anything that calls it.

+    <script type="text/javascript" src="helpers.min.js"></script>

 It's written in pure JavaScript so it should work nicely with any JS Framework / Library.